BD2KGenomics/toil-scripts/src/toil_scripts/batch_alignment/README.md

 Toil-scripts is now pip installable! `pip install toil-scripts` for a toil-stable version or `pip install --pre toil-scripts` for cutting edge development version.

-Type: `toil-bwa` to get basic help menu and instructions
+Type `toil-bwa` to get basic help menu and instructions

 To decrease the chance of versioning conflicts, install toil-scripts into a virtualenv: